wescc-dev/gogo/gopher-root/README.md

 ## Docker

-GoGopher supports running in a Docker container.
+GoGo supports running in a Docker container.

 ### Docker Pull